-1 "You got in?", because they were loud so they shut the door 2 on them.
-And I got in, and I said, "I told you I would get 3 in that picture."
-And so I represent the Iroquois 4 Confederacy, the Quebec First Nations, all the Canadian 5 ones, Indigenous; American Indians; Americans and 6 Canadians; when I put that hat on, I said I'm going to 7 represent you all: I'm the sum of my parts, and I won't 8 part with any one of them.
+"You got in?", because they were loud so they shut the door 1 on them.
+And I got in, and I said, "I told you I would get 2 in that picture."
+And so I represent the Iroquois 3 Confederacy, the Quebec First Nations, all the Canadian 4 ones, Indigenous; American Indians; Americans and 5 6 Canadians; when I put that hat on, I said I'm going to represent you all: I'm the sum of my parts, and I won't 7 part with any one of them.
+8

 9 So thank you so much.
-Someone said, "Why 10 don't you be a Commissioner, Cheryl, please."
-And I said, 11 "I just left a career; I need to heal and I saw how hard it 12 was going to be."
-And I've watched, and nothing the 13 right thing will never be easy.
-So I commend you for being 14 here.
+Someone said, "Why don't you be a Commissioner, Cheryl, please."
+And I said, 10 "I just left a career; I need to heal and I saw how hard it 11 was going to be."
+And I've watched, and nothing -- the 12 right thing will never be easy.
+So I commend you for being 13 here.
 Know that you have my respect and my love.
-And that 15 all you are doing is creating a space and an opportunity 16 for people to come and tell their truth.
-17 And the ones who have testified I have
+And that 14 15 all you are doing is creating a space and an opportunity for people to come and tell their truth.
+16

-17 And the ones who have testified -- I have 18 heard many, I've watched it form home on my computer and I 19 cried and I rejoiced.
-We're going to do this together; we 20 need everybody.
+And the ones who have testified -- I have heard many, I've watched it form home on my computer and I cried and I rejoiced.
+We're going to do this together; we need everybody.
 So I thank you all for this opportunity.
-21 And I'll see you in Ottawa -- no.
+And I'll see you in Ottawa -- no.